 a.
 I will also clothe her priests with salvation: Earlier in Psalm 132:9 the singer prayed that the priests would be clothed with righteousness.
 Now he declared a promise from God that He would also clothe the priests with salvation.

 i.
-When those who serve as God’s representatives are saved, the people of God shall shout aloud for joy.
+When those who serve as God’s representatives are clothed with salvation, the people of God shall shout aloud for joy.

 b.
-There I will make the horn of David grow; I will prepare a lamp for My Anointed: Jerusalem would also be the place where the strength promised to David and his descendants would grow.
-In so doing, God prepared a light (a lamp) for His Messiah, the ultimate Anointed One.
+There I will make the horn of David grow; I will prepare a lamp for My Anointed: Jerusalem would be the place where the strength promised to David and his descendants would grow.
+God prepared a light (a lamp) for His Messiah, the ultimate Anointed One.

 iv.
-“That this verse doth mystically refer to Christ, the Jews confess, as Dr. Hammond has observed.
+“That this verse doth mystically refer to Christ, the Jews confess….
 So saith Rabbi Saadiah, ‘The lamp is the king, which illuminates the nations:’ and Kimchi, ‘The horn of David, is the Messias.’”
 (Horne)

 c.
-His enemies I will clothe with shame: Any and all who opposed God’s Messiah will end in shame, but the Anointed One’s crown shall flourish.
+His enemies I will clothe with shame: Any and all who oppose God’s Messiah will end in shame, but the Anointed One’s crown shall flourish.
 His reign will prosper and last forever.

 i.
 “Their shame they will be unable to hide, it shall cover them: God will array them in it for ever, and it shall be their convict dress to all eternity.”
 (Spurgeon)